Xue-Su/Xue-Su.github.io/_pages/publications.md

 Conference Abstracts
 ------
+[7] **Su, X.**, Zhang, Y. and Liu, Y. (2024) A Novel Diffusion Chronometer for Complex Diffusion Profiles in Glass Beads: Using Lunar Pyroclastic Beads as an Example, Abstract [#23826], presented in _Goldschmidt_, Chicago, 18–23 August.

 [6] **Su, X.**, Zhang, Y. and Liu, Y. (2024) Sulfur Outgassing and In-gassing in Lunar Orange Glass Beads and the Implications, Abstract [#2099], presented in the 55th _Lunar and Planetary Science Conference_, 11–15 March.

 [5]   **Su, X.** and Zhang, Y. (2023) Pyroxene Phenocrysts as Tracers of Melt Water Content in Lunar Basalts, Abstract [#18402], presented in _Goldschmidt_, Lyon, France, 9–14 July.